Skip to main content

 Get Help

 If you can’t find any in-person help, there are plenty of online resources.
-One example is Khan Academy, which provides free online courses and assistance in numerous high school classes.
+One example is Khan Academy, which offers free online courses and assistance in numerous high school classes.
 Keep in mind that it’s vital to make sure your source is reliable and trustworthy when using the internet to help you study.

 What if You Don’t Have Time to Improve Your GPA?